Lobularia - Sweet Alyssum: Sowing, Planting, and Growing

 Fertiliser

-For pot-grown plants only, alyssums can be given a liquid fertiliser for flowering plants every 3 to 4 weeks.
+In pots only, alyssums can be given a liquid fertiliser for flowering plants every 3 to 4 weeks.

 Possible diseases and pests

-How to propagate sweet alyssum?
+How to propagate your alyssums?

-By direct sowing in spring
+By sowing directly in the ground in spring

-- Prepare the soil carefully: weed, loosen well and lighten with a bit of compost if needed;
+- Prepare the soil carefully: weed, loosen well, and lighten with a bit of compost if needed;

 - Continue watering, without overdoing it, for at least two months after sowing;

-- Sow thinly in well-sieved seed compost;
+- Sow thinly in well-sifted seed compost;

 - Continue watering, without overdoing it;